-Registration and materials fees
+Registration and Materials Fees

-Registration and materials fees are due at the beginning of each preschool year (September).
+Registration and materials fees are due at the beginning of each school year (September).
 These fees must be paid before your child can attend class.
 Registration and material fees are nonrefundable and nontransferable.

-- Preschool registration fee: \$60.00 per year - Preschool materials fee: \$60.00 per year
+- Elementary registration fee: \$125.00 per year - Elementary materials fee: \$190.00 per year

-Preschool Tuition
+Tuition Payments

-Preschool tuition is \$600.00 per month.
-Tuition must be paid in advance.
-Tuition is due on or before first of each month.
-A late fee of \$25.00 will be assessed if tuition is paid after the first of the month
+Elementary tuition is \$5,500.00 per year.
+Tuition is payable in 10 equal payments (\$550 per month).
+Payments are due on the 1st of each month.
+A late fee of \$5.00 per day will be assessed if tuition is paid after the first of the month.